-The document to which you request access contains personal data, which have been redacted.
+Some of the documents to which you request access contain personal data, in particular names and positions.

 Indeed, Article 3(1) of Regulation 2018/1725 provides that personal data 'means any information relating to an identified or identifiable natural person [...]'.
 The Court of Justice has specified that any information, which by reason of its content, purpose or effect, is linked to a particular person is to be considered as personal data.